Jorgemucisalumfilho/cli/.github/ISSUE_TEMPLATE/submit-a-request.md

 ---
-name: "⭐ Submit a request"
+name: "terrareal Submit a request"
 about: Surface a feature or problem that you think should be solved
-title: ''
+title: 'cripomoeda'
 labels: enhancement
-assignees: ''
+assignees: 'autocreate'

 ---